 PCIe or NVMe activities like reset, power off, power on, and so on might cause unexpected kernel crash if the system is not set up correctly.
 If NVMe drives encounter PCIe fabric-related errors or resets, those events produce a fabric error interrupt, that must be handled by the PCIe fabric.
 However, if the fabric-handling infrastructure does not exist, it might result in a kernel crash and reboot.
 To prevent such issues, verify that the Linux native PCIe interrupt handler is enabled.
-For more information, see "Linux native PCIe interrupt handler on page 57.
+For more information, see "Linux native PCIe interrupt handler validation and enablement" on page 45.